 Café Lignac: the most bankable

-At the table: The great classics of Parisian breakfast, supplied by the crazy bakeries and chocolate shops of chef #gourmandcroquant.
-For € 11: the chef's mythical marbled cake, fresh juice, toast with cappuccino, espresso, homemade hot chocolate or Mariage Frères tea.
-On the menu: the traditional hard-boiled egg as in a film by Claude Sautet (€1.50) or a chocolatine (€3).
+On the menu : The great classics of the Parisian breakfast, supplied by the chef's insane bakeries and chocolatiers #gourmandcroquant.
+For €12: the chef's legendary marbled cake, viennoiseries or toast, fresh juice, cappuccino, espresso, homemade hot chocolate or Mariage Frères tea. À la carte: the traditional hard-boiled egg like in a Claude Sautet movie (€1.50) or a chocolatine (€3.50).

-Breakfast served every day from 7:30 a.m. to 11 a.m.
+Breakfast served every day from 7:30am to 11am.

 Café Lignac, 139 rue Saint-Dominique, Paris 7th, 01 47 53 73 34

 Café Lapérouse: the most fashionable

-At the table: absolutely order the boiled eggs to pimp with the garnish of your choice (chives & salted butter, smoked salmon, truffle, bottarga or caviar), a sweet brioche with orange blossom (€5), an avocado toast (€ 12) or a slice of gluten-free bread (€ 6).
-The very complete breakfast formula does the right job to start the day on the right foot: plain boiled egg + mini-granola + pastries or toast + Bordier butter & organic jams + fresh fruit juice + coffee, hot chocolate or tea at will ( 26 €).
+On the menu: Absolutely order the boiled eggs to pimp with your choice of garnish (chives & salted butter, smoked salmon (€6), truffle (€10), bacon (€6) or caviar (€65)), a sweet brioche (€5), an avocado toast (€14) or a gluten-free bread toast (€9).
+The Lapérouse breakfast formula is very complete and perfectly sets you up for the day: boiled egg + mini-granola + viennoiserie or toast + Bordier butter & organic jams + fresh fruit juice + coffee, hot chocolate or tea (€28).

-Breakfast served every day until 11 a.m.
+Breakfast served every day until 11am.

-Café Lapérouse, 2 place de la Concorde, Paris 1st
+Café Lapérouse, 2 Place de la Concorde, Paris 1st.

 Maison Verlet: the most vintage